elucian/bee/syntax/structure.md

 A _driver_ can read configuration file, define system constants, system variables, application menus, database connections and such.
 It is the application entry point.
 A driver can be terminated early using keywords: _halt_, or _fail_.
 Normally a driver file is ending with keyword: _over_ followed by a dot.

 ### Aspects
 An application architect can separate system concerns in multiple _aspects_.
 One aspect is a module located in _"src"_ folder.
 A driver can _play_ multiple aspects with parameters.
 Aspect result can be captured after execution using operator "+>".
-Not all _aspects_ have a result.
+Not all _aspects_ have a results though.

 **execution**
 Aspects can not be executed in parallel but only sequential.
 We consider that various _aspects_ can depend on each other to be executed in order like a process.
 If one aspect fail the application should analyze the #error and continue or terminate the execution.
+To execute one aspect you use keyword: _play_ or _alter_;

 **notes:**
 * One aspect can accept parameters;
 * One aspect can produce results;
-* One aspect must have rogue statements;
+* Usually aspect have rogue statements;
 * Usually aspect members are private;
-* To execute one aspect you use keyword: _play_;

 ### Components
 Components are reusable modules organized in libraries.
 A library in a sub-folder stored in _"lib"_ folder.
-A component contains public members but does not have rogue statements.
+A component contains public members.
 One module can _load_ from a library one or more components.
-A component usually do not have rogue statements and is not executable using _play_ statement;
+A component usually do not have rogue statements therefore you can not _play_ a component.

 **notes:**
 * A component must have public members;
+* A component does not have rogue statements;
 * A component does not have parameters;
 * A component does not produce results;